santiagxf/trunkbased-mlops/docs/actions.md

 ## aml-endpoint-deploy

 Deploys a model endpoint in Azure Machine Learning Services all along with all the deployments it contains.
 Logs are collected and uploaded.
-If traffic is indicted in the `YAML` definition, it is updated.
+If traffic is indicted in the `YAML` definition, then traffic of the endpoint is updated accordingly so there is no need to run other commands to do so.
+If you don't want this to happend, remove the `traffic` option from the `YAML` definition.

 **Inputs**